 Difference Between a DOT Drug Test and a Pre Employment Drug Test?

 DOT Drug Tests

-“Your employer may have a policy that requires you to report your prescribed medications to them.
+“Your employer may have a policy that requires you to report your prescription medications to them.
 So check with your employer.”

 Pre-Employment Drug Tests

 What Drugs Are Detected on a DOT Drug Test?